SEND Offer @ St Mary's

 As the senior Mental Health Lead, he receives regular training form local and national training providers, ensuring best practice in the school and supporting the training needs of all staff.

-Miss McLeod will be part of a mental health programme within the North East of England, called Storm Break during the academic year 2022-23.
+Miss McLeod was part of a mental health programme within the North East of England, called Storm Break during the academic year 2022-23.
 This initiative is designed to provide staff with the tools to support emerging mental health needs post pandemic, as well as support whole school approaches to mental well-being.